matter-labs/zksync/docs/swift-exits.md

 - `SwiftExitsInternal` - contains the main internal landing methods that are responsible for the operation of the entire swift exits system, the processing of transaction, as well as for the storage of validators funds.
 This contract contains only internal methods common for `SwiftExitsEther` and `SwiftExitsErc20`.
 These methods are called from public methods of these contracts.
 The contract also contains non-implementing methods for receiving and sending funds, the implementation of which depends on whether the funds are *Ether* or *ERC-20* token.
 Methods are redefined and implemented in the respective contracts (`SwiftExitsEther` and `SwiftExitsErc20`).
 - `SwiftExitsEther` - wraps an underlying `SwiftExitsInternal`, provides an interface for Ether transactions
 - `SwiftExitsErc20` - wraps an underlying `SwiftExitsInternal`, provides an interface for ERC-20 tokens transactions
-- `Franklin` - the main rollup contract, it processes withdraw operations
+- `Rollup` - the main rollup contract, it processes withdraw operations

 ## Contract creation